Smoked Pulled Turkey Breast

 2. Mix the salt, pepper, and garlic together.
 Season all sides of the turkey breast generously.
 Allow it to rest, uncovered in the fridge for at least 2 hours or up to overnight.

 4. Remove the turkey breast from the smoker and place it in a large heavy-duty foil sheet, big enough to wrap the breast completely.
-Place half of the butter underneath the breast, and lay the other half on top.
-Wrap up the breast very tight, and place back in the smoker with the seam facing up.
+Flip the turkey breast over and place the butter on the ugly side, wrapping up the turkey very tighly in the foil.

-6. Allow the turkey to rest while wrapped for at least 30 minutes at room temperature.
+5. Allow the turkey to rest while wrapped for at least 40-60 minutes, insulated in a cooler, without ice.
 Carefully pour out the liquid into a serving dish.
 Shred the turkey and add it to the liquid, mixing to incorporate.

 Notes

-• Absolutely remove the skin, this is a crucial step for the best flavor and outcome.
+• Remove the skin; this is a crucial step for the best flavor and outcome.

 • Be careful when using a probe once the breast is wrapped.
 There will be a lot of liquid inside that could spill out.